mouse-reeve/recipes/markdown/coconut_oil_shortbread.md

 Roll the dough about 1/3 inch thick, and cut out cookies with a cookie cutter.
 Arrange on a cookie sheet, and freeze for at least an hour.

+For a shortbread mold, double the recipe, pack in the dough, and roll flat with a glass.
+Freeze for an hour and bake a little longer than advertized here.

 Preheat the oven to 350 degrees F. Bake for 15-18 minutes.

 Cool completely on a wire rack before serving.